alibabzo/mifare-covert-ops/README.md

 * Activate the script with `sudo python capture.py`
 * Press the button when you think your reader is over a card
 * The script saves the UID of that card to a file

+\* I'm not entirely sure if emulation is possible with this setup after testing.
+Will be buying a UID changeable Mifare card as I think this will work better.